Edit

 Automation

 The SOC team uses an Automation account to create and maintain the Copy-VmDigitalEvidence runbook.
-The team also uses Automation to create the hybrid runbook workers that operate the runbook.
+The team also uses Automation to create the hybrid runbook workers that implement the runbook.

 Hybrid runbook worker

-The hybrid runbook worker VM is part of the Automation account.
-The SOC team uses this VM exclusively to implement the Copy-VmDigitalEvidence runbook.
+The hybrid runbook worker VM is integrated into the Automation account.
+The SOC team uses this VM exclusively to run the Copy-VmDigitalEvidence runbook.

-To isolate the virtual network in use by the VM, don't connect that virtual network to the hub.
+To isolate the virtual network that the VM uses, avoid connecting the virtual network to the hub.

-The hybrid runbook worker uses the Automation system-assigned managed identity to access the target VM's resources and the other Azure services required by the solution.
+The hybrid runbook worker uses the Automation system-assigned managed identity to access the target VM's resources and the other Azure services that the solution requires.

-The minimal role-based access control (RBAC) permissions that must be assigned to system-assigned managed identity are classified in two categories:
+The minimum Azure role-based access control (Azure RBAC) permissions required for a system-assigned managed identity are divided into two categories:

-• Access permissions to the SOC Azure architecture containing the solution core components
+• Access permissions to the SOC Azure architecture that contains the solution core components

-• Access permissions to the target architecture containing the target VM resources
+• Access permissions to the target architecture that contains the target VM resources

 Access to the SOC Azure architecture includes the following roles: